opensearch-project/project-website/_posts/2024-09-18-empowering-action-through-accessibility.md

 layout: post
 title:  Empowering Action Through Accessibility
 authors:
+  - natalienew
+  - alejandrasevilla
+  - sonyailevasseur
+  - pattijuric
   - apasun
-- pajuric
-- alejandrasasomething
-- sonjaseomthingerother

-date: 2024-09-18 12:30:00 -0600
+date: 2024-10-11 12:30:00 -0600
 categories:
   - releases
-meta_keywords:
-meta_description:
+meta_keywords: WCAG 2.1 compliance, web content accessibility, Protegrity, OpenSearch data visualization, inclusive design, UX, user experience
+meta_description: Explore how Protegrity uses OpenSearch and embraces WCAG 2.1 compliance to integrate web content accessibility guidelines and data visualizations that foster inclusivity, drive innovation, and utilize secure data.
 ---
 Accessibility is no longer just a legal requirement — it's a cornerstone of inclusivity and innovation.
 At Protegrity, we understand the importance of making our technology accessible to all users, regardless of their abilities, experiences, or expertise levels.
 Empowering end users makes our customers more effective at data security and, by extension, keeps their customers’ data safe.
 By embracing accessibility standards such as the Web Content Accessibility Guidelines (WCAG) 2.1, Conformance Level AA Success Criteria, and leveraging data visualizations, we're meeting regulatory requirements and empowering users to take meaningful action.

 **OpenSearch accessibility**

-Our vision is laser-focused on expanding accessibility within our technology through AWS OpenSearch data visualizations.
+Our vision is laser-focused on expanding accessibility within our technology using OpenSearch data visualizations.
 These visualizations simplify complex data sets and empower a broader community within our businesses to interpret logs and take actionable steps.
-By reducing the need for security and data expertise, AWS OpenSearch data visualizations enable users at all levels to protect our data effectively, make informed decisions, and drive meaningful action.
+By reducing the need for security and data expertise, [OpenSearch data visualizations](https://opensearch.org/docs/latest/dashboards/visualize/viz-index/) enable users at all levels to protect our data effectively, make informed decisions, and drive meaningful action.

 **Empowering professionals using accessibility insights**